ZynclaveTech/vync-video-player/README.md

 - **Scroll Optimization**: Efficient handling of scroll-based video feeds
 - **Battery Optimization**: Respects system power management
 - **Network Awareness**: Adapts to network conditions

+### Proximity-Based Autoplay
+The proximity-based autoplay feature provides a smooth, social media-style video experience by intelligently managing video preparation and playback:

+- **Immediate Preparation**: Videos start preparing (loading, buffering) as soon as they come into view (even at 1% visibility)
+- **Smart Audio Control**: Videos start playing muted when they reach the proximity threshold (default 30% visibility)
+- **Instant Active Playback**: When a video becomes the active (most visible) video, it unmutes and plays with audio immediately
+- **Single Audio Source**: Only one video plays audio at a time, preventing audio chaos
+- **Configurable Threshold**: Adjust the visibility threshold (0.0-1.0) to control when videos start playing muted

+#### How Proximity Autoplay Works
+1. **View Detection**: As soon as a video comes into view (any visibility > 0%), it starts preparing (loads video, sets up buffers)
+2. **Audio Threshold**: When the video reaches the proximity threshold (default 30% visibility), it starts playing muted
+3. **Active Transition**: When the video becomes the most visible (active), it unmutes and plays with audio
+4. **Proximity Exit**: When the video moves away from view, it stops preparing and pauses
+5. **Memory Management**: Prepared videos are kept in memory for instant playback when they become active

+#### Use Cases
+- **Social Media Feeds**: Instagram, TikTok-style video scrolling with smooth audio transitions
+- **Video Galleries**: Smooth browsing through video collections
+- **E-commerce**: Product videos that start playing when users scroll near them
+- **Educational Content**: Course videos that preload when students scroll through content

 ## Security & Privacy